Getting off the ground

 possibly recursive definitions (let bindings,

-let [rec] f = e
+let [rec] f = e)and, inductive type definitions (datatypes,

-type t = | D1 : t1 | ... | Dn : tn
+type t = | D1 : t1 | ... | Dn : tn)

 In later sections, we’ll see two other kinds of definition: user-defined indexed effects and sub-effects.